 Data Sources

 Connect to external databases, data warehouses, and cloud storage services.
-Once configured, these connections are available in your applications, workflows, and workspaces via the STRONGLY_SERVICES environment variable.
+Once configured, these connections are available in your workflows via the STRONGLY_SERVICES environment variable.

 Supported Data Source Types

-Choose from 14 supported data source types across multiple categories:
+Choose from over 60 supported data source types across 9 categories:

 | Category | Providers | Use Cases |